 The district shall provide transportation to any child attending grades K-8 between the school a child legally attends and a child care location within the district.
 Transportation before and/or after school requires a written request from a parent or legal guardian by April 1 preceding the next school year or within 30 days after establishing residence in the district.

-Requests for Transportation to and from Non-Public Schools due by April 1 of each year
+Requests for Transportation to and from Non-Public Schools due by April 15, 2020

 The parent or person in parental relation of a parochial or private school child residing in the district who desires that the child be transported to a parochial or private school outside of the district during the next school year should submit a written request to the Board of Education no later than April 1 of the preceding year, or within 30 days of moving into the district.
 The district will publish the April date in its school calendar and/or local newspaper as a reminder to parents of this deadline.
 Late requests will not be denied where a reasonable explanation is provided for the delay.
 Here is the transportation request form.